PhoenixYork166/BMC-Angular-Java-BugFix/README.md

 ## BMC Helix code base

 ## Hello user
+## You can use this project lib straight ahead by
+## editing projectFolder/pom.xml to input your BMC Helix developer credentials
+## (
+## a/c => <developerUserName/> in Line 12 of projectFolder/pom.xml
+## p/w => <developerPassword/> in Line 13 of projectFolder/pom.xml
+## your dev server endpoint => <webUrl/> in Line 15

+## For upgrading your existing BMC Helix open SDK from 21.X to 22.7.01 without breaking changes
 ## Please refer to
 ## https://docs.bmc.com/docs/is221/upgrading-bmc-helix-innovation-studio-sdk-to-22-1-00-1039588344.html
-## for loading up this library & upgrading BMC Helix SDK 21.X to 22.7.X simultaneously
+## OR you can read through the documentations below:
-## See enclosed Helix.one for detailed documentations regarding debugging
+## Enclosed 'projectFolder/Helix-guide.one' for debugging details
 ## Open OneNote.exe => Open => select all file extension => Helix.one

 ## For development environment setup